 Common beverages that cause tooth stains and discolorations are coffee, tea, dark-colored sodas, and many fruit juices, especially the darker-colored ones.
 A rule of thumb: If a beverage (or food) can stain a white T-shirt, it can probably stain teeth, too.

 Some drinks that may be relatively good for you may not be so good for your teeth in terms of staining them.
 Red wine (yes, only one glass, please), cranberry juice, and grape juice are very good at staining teeth.
 So, should you avoid these beverages altogether?
 The answer is no, but you should remember to rinse out your mouth and brush your teeth well after drinking these fluids.
 Remember the previous slide about staining a T-shirt?
 If you spill staining beverages over your white T-shirt, the best way to prevent it from staining is to wash it with water and to scrub it with mild cleaners.
 The same is true for your teeth; rinse and brush before the stain is set.

 The previous slide discussed some beverages that are good for you, but may stain teeth.
 This slide presents some foods that are excellent for your health but can stain your teeth; these include blueberries, blackberries, and currants.
 No, don't stop eating these items.
 Just remember to wash out your mouth and brush your teeth immediately after eating a meal that includes such foods to protect your teeth from staining (remember the T-shirt staining rule of thumb presented previously).

 Sweetened drinks are not good for your teeth.
 Other, acidic drinks like lemonade may erode enamel over time.
 Sipping these drinks exposes the tooth surfaces to enamel-eroding substances.
-If you do indulge in these drinks, it's best to remember the T-shirt rule of thumb: Rinse with water and brush the area to reduce or stop staining.
+If you do indulge in these drinks, it's best to remember the T-shirt rule of thumb: Rinse with water and brush the area to reduce or stop staining and keep your enamel white.

 Other compounds beside foods and drinks can stain your teeth.
 A list of some of these substances includes:

 - Mouthwashes that contain chlorhexidine or cetylpyridinium chloride

 - Tetracycline (causes gray coloration in developing teeth)

 - Iron-containing medications